swaker854/InetSoftWork/freehand tables.md

 # Freehand Tables

+Pivot tables are an extremely useful tool for  summarizing large amounts of data.
+However there is sometimes the need to combine multiple pivot tables and see the same dimensions on the same row.
+This is where InetSoft's freehand tables become useful.

 This multilevel freehand table example uses the Orders Details dataset.

 Begin by dragging out a freehand table element and selecting 'Edit'.